 Dropknee: Half kneeling, half standing position when riding a bodyboard.

-Set: A group of larger waves that come to the beach periodically
+Set: A group of larger waves that arrive at the beach on a regular basis

 Techniques, tricks and manoeuvres – What bodyboarding skills will you learn?

 - Introduction to Dropknee

 - Reverse floaters / reverse off the lip

 - Invert air